 - Quantitative methods of measuring customer satisfaction include NPS, CSAT, and CES.

-- The three principles you need to consider when improving customer satisfaction are listening to your customers, talking to your customers, and being proactive.
+- The three principles you need to consider when improving customer satisfaction are onboarding, adoption, and engagement.

 About the author: